All Episodes

 Now, let me tell you how we know it's for real.

-Back when I was a not-dry-behind-the-ears curator in the Museum of Science in Springfield, I kind of moonlighted.
+Back when I was a not dry behind the ears curator in the Museum of Science in Springfield, I kind of moonlighted.

-I had a day job at the museum, you know, curator of astronomy, giving classes, teaching kids how to make telescopes, you know, going around to schools, you know, consulting with the mayor on how to get tourists to come to see our science museums.
+I had a day job at the museum, you know, curator of astronomy, giving classes, teaching kids how to make telescopes, you know, going around to schools, you know, consulting with the mayor and how to get tourists to come to see our science museums.

-And I would commute back and forth, and at one point I had three shows, and I literally killed myself, you know, with fatigue and all that, and I said, I'm going to get out of this race.
+And at one point, I had three shows, and I literally killed myself, you know, with fatigue and all that.

 But as part of the shows, I had a rather sterling cast of interesting people come through town.

-And some of those people included the Star Trek cast, people like Leonard Nimoy and Bill Shatner and Gene Roddenberry and others, and science fiction greats like Fred Pohl and Isaac Asimov and people like that.
+And some of those people included the Star Trek cast, people like Leonard Namoy and Bill Shatner and Gene Roddenberry and others, and science fiction greats like Fred Pohl and Isaac Asimov and people like that.

 And one day, Homer Newell came to town.